scloud19/SECipedia/MongoDB/Mongoose/mongooseSchema.md

 	});

 	Misc key/values in Schema
-		Schema.Types.Mixed
+		enum
+			Only allows the values given in the enum array Schema.Types.Mixed
-			Any object can be utilized here (with varied data types of field, etc.)
+			Any data type can be utilized here

 		Schema.Types.ObjectId
 			Mongo Object ID type